-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Grade Ruan School works in partnership with all parents and carers.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Grade Ruan School works in partnership with all parents and carers.
 Where possible, we have an open-door policy.
+The parents/carers of all children are invited to attend parent/carer evenings and target setting days.
 Families are invited to support and attend open afternoons, activities and celebration events.
-Families are invited to attend information sessions re supporting their young person at home e.g. Parents/carers are supported in attending, and are actively involved in, all TAC meetings and SEN reviews.
+Families are invited to attend information sessions re supporting their young person at home eg Parents/carers are supported in attending, and are actively involved in, all TAC meetings and SEN reviews.
+Parents/carer's views are an integral part of TAC meetings and SEN reviews.